 - Apply for an auto loan within 90 seconds

-Free cell phone
+Free money for a cell phone

 Lifeline is a government program that helps low-income qualifying people get a free or reduced-price smartphone and wireless service.
 We elaborate on the dozens of programs throughout the United States, Puerto Rico and Virgin Islands, including those from big carriers like Verizon and T-Mobile in this guide to free smartphones and cell service.